Jevon Carter

-Leroy Jevon Carter (/dʒəˈvɒn/ jə-VON; born September 14, 1995) is an American professional basketball player for the Chicago Bulls of the National Basketball Association (NBA).
+Leroy Jevon Carter (/dʒəˈvɒn/ jə-VON; born September 14, 1995) is an American professional basketball player for the Orlando Magic of the National Basketball Association (NBA).
 He played college basketball for the West Virginia Mountaineers.
 A point guard for the Mountaineers, Carter was known as one of the top defensive players in college basketball, winning the NABC Defensive Player of the Year and the Lefty Driesell Award after both his junior and senior seasons, and winning the inaugural Naismith Defensive Player of the Year in his final season.

-High school career
+Early life

 Carter played basketball at Proviso East High School in Maywood, Illinois.
 He played mostly off the ball in high school.
 From 2011 to 2012 he played for Team NLP in AAU competition, where one of his teammates was Jalen Brunson.
 Carter was a three-star recruit and was the No. 299 player in the 2014 class according to 247Sports.com.
 He received scholarship offers from Akron, Dartmouth, Kent State, Lehigh, Toledo, Valparaiso, UW-Green Bay and Illinois State, but committed to West Virginia.